 Rivalry Projects is going to be sure to spread the love to local, national and international artists, with a strong goal to reflect a diversity of artists and artwork.

-“We work with artists whose practices, backgrounds, and disciplines reflect a wealth of outside perspectives,” Ryan explains, “Pleasure cruise fits into our vision for the gallery by opening up space for multi-faceted understandings of contemporary queer identity and how identity intersects with ecology.”
+“We work with artists whose practices, backgrounds, and disciplines reflect a wealth of outside perspectives,” Ryan explains.

-Rivalry Projects is open on Wednesday through Saturday from noon to 5pm.
+Rivalry Projects is open on Wednesdays to Fridays from noon to 5pm, and Saturdays from 11am to 5pm.
 Walk right on in and experience some incredible art!